Specnr/MultiResetWall/README.md

 ### CloseInstances.ahk
 This script will simply close all your instances for you.
 This is also an option in TheWall.ahk tray options

+### setFunctionKeys.ahk
+This script is used for setting function hotkeys f13-f24 in your OBS hotkeys if you choose to use "F" or "A" for obsSceneControlType which allows for more than 9 instances.

+### Delete Worlds
+This is a tray option for deleting ALL old worlds in your current instances.
+If you do not have this option it means the macro was not able to find a python install.
+After starting just wait until it tells you it's done.

 ## OBS Websocket